KerolosMelad/Arabic-Dialect-Identification-App/README.md

 </p>

-Technologies are used, Numpy, Pandas, Seaborn, NLTK, SKLearn, Tensorflow
+**Technologies** used are: Numpy, Pandas, Seaborn, NLTK, SKLearn and TensorFlow.